-\begin{definition} Let $X$ be a simplicial complex and call every simplicial subcomplex that is isomorphic to one of the model apartments an apartment.
-Then $X$ is an (irreducible) Euclidean building of dimension two if the following hold. \begin{enumerate} \item For every two simplices, there is an apartment containing both. \item For every two apartments, there is a simplicial isomorphism between both apartments that is the identity on the intersection. \end{enumerate} \end{definition}
+\begin{definition} Let $X$ be a two-dimensional simplicial complex and call every simplicial subcomplex that is isomorphic to one of the model apartments an apartment.
+Then $X$ is an irreducible Euclidean building of dimension two if the following hold. \begin{enumerate} \item For every two simplices, there is an apartment containing both. \item For every two apartments, there is a simplicial isomorphism between both apartments that is the identity on the intersection. \item Every 1-simplex is contained in at least three 2-simplices. \end{enumerate} \end{definition}

-Note that the two conditions in the definitions assure that we can define the distance of two points in a building by measuring the distance in an enveloping apartment.
+Note that the first two conditions in the definition assure that we can define the distance of two points in a building by measuring the distance in an enveloping apartment.
 This metric turns a Euclidean building into a $\CAT(0)$-space.
 In particular Euclidean buildings are contractible.
 If the maximal number of triangles that share an edge in $X$ is finite then $X$ is called locally finite.
 In that case the building is a locally compact space.

-We will be interested in groups that act geometrically on Euclidean buildings.
+We will be interested in groups that act geometrically on locally compact Euclidean buildings.

-\begin{definition} Let $X$ be a locally-finite, two-dimensional Euclidean building and let $\Gamma \leq \Aut(X)$.
-Then $\Gamma$ is called lattice on $X$ if the action is cocompact and the stabilizers of simplices are finite. \end{definition}
+\begin{definition} Let $X$ be a locally finite, two-dimensional Euclidean building and let $\Gamma \leq \Aut(X)$.
+Then $\Gamma$ is called a uniform lattice on $X$ if the action is cocompact and the stabilizers of simplices are finite. \end{definition}

-Note that a uniform lattice on $X$ is necessary a uniform lattice in the locally compact group $\Aut(X)$.